Using Airtable Sync, you can sync records from a source base to one or more destination bases.

 To set up a sync, you need access to a shared view that is enabled for syncing.
 You can then use this view to create a new synced table in any base that you have creator permissions to.
 Once the sync is set up, all visible records in the source view will be available in the synced table on the destination base.
 Synced data cannot be modified on the destination base.

-Syncing can occur in two ways, automatically or manually.
+Syncing can occur in two ways, automatically (ongoing) or manually.
 Automatic syncing occurs approximately once every 5 minutes and is only available on paid plans.
+Manually syncing can be used for one-off syncing for situations where you want manual control over when data is synced.
 For more information on configuring these options check out our advanced options article.

 Setting up a sync

 There are three steps to complete in order to set up a basic sync.

 - Create a syncable view share link in the source base

 - Open the syncable view share link and click "Use this data"

 - Use the setup window to create the synced table

 Step 1: In the source base, create a view share link and enable sync

 Create a grid view that you’ll use as the source for the sync.
 You can determine which information can be synced by filtering out records and hiding fields.